 Saving the Greater Bamboo Lemur

 The Greater Bamboo Lemur (Prolemur simus) is arguably the most threatened of all lemur species, and one of the rarest primates in the world.
 The species is endemic to Madagascar, and occurs in small patches of the eastern rainforest belt as well as in some peripheral fragments of degraded forest habitat.
+Surveys carried out by the conservation charity’s teams on the island, resulted in the greater bamboo lemur being removed from the list of the 25 most endangered primates in the world, for the first time in a decade.
+Click here to read more about this story.

 The latest population estimate for the greater bamboo lemur is about 250 individuals.
 In addition, there are only 20 animals in captivity, with nearly all descended from the same two wild born individuals.